Gabriela Lee

 Graduate Student

-Prior to entering the PhD program at Pitt, Gabriela Lee earned her BA in English Studies: Creative Writing, graduating cum laude, from the University of the Philippines (UP) Diliman.
-She completed her MA in Literary Studies from the National University of Singapore (NUS) as an ASEAN Scholarship awardee.
-Her research interests include science fiction and fantasy studies, children's and young adult literature, digital and transmedial narratives, and contemporary Philippine literature in English.
+Gabriela Lee earned her BA in English Studies: Creative Writing (cum laude) from the University of the Philippines, and her MA in Literary Studies from the National University of Singapore, prior to entering the English PhD program at the University of Pittsburgh.
+Her research interests include speculative literatures, youth literatures, digital and transmedial narratives, and contemporary Philippine literature in English.